ejriffer/DATA-211-Final-Project/README.md

 ## Highest Rank by Year

 The first step in my analysis was to total the number of each higest rank by year.
-The below graphs show the percent of each highest rank for each recruit year.
+The below graphs show the number of each highest rank for each recruit year.

 ![Players Highest Status by Year](https://user-images.githubusercontent.com/74326062/166969509-51fc101d-d027-4b78-9809-adc9c65ddf3e.png)